Alan Dershowitz: Early life and education

 Dershowitz was born in Williamsburg, Brooklyn, on September 1, 1938, the son of Claire (née Ringel) and Harry Dershowitz, an Orthodox Jewish couple.
 He was raised in Borough Park.
 His father was a founder and president of the Young Israel of Boro Park Synagogue in the 1960s, served on the board of directors of the Etz Chaim School in Borough Park, and, in retirement, was co-owner of the Manhattan-based Merit Sales Company.
 Dershowitz's first job was at a deli factory on Manhattan's Lower East Side in 1952, at age 14.

-Dershowitz attended Yeshiva University High School, an independent boys' prep school in Manhattan owned by Yeshiva University, where he played on the basketball team.
+Dershowitz attended the Brooklyn Talmudical Academy, then the Brooklyn branch of Yeshiva University High School, from which he graduated in 1955.
+He played on its basketball team.
 He was a rebellious student, often criticized by his teachers.
 He later said his teachers told him to do something that "requires a big mouth and no brain ... so I became a lawyer".
 After graduating from high school, he studied political science at Brooklyn College, graduating in 1959 with a Bachelor of Arts, magna cum laude.
-He then attended Yale Law School, where he was editor-in-chief of The Yale Law Journal.
+He then attended Yale Law School, where he became the editor-in-chief of The Yale Law Journal.
 He graduated in 1962 ranked first in his class with a Bachelor of Laws.
-In 1997 he was a member of a Conservative minyan at Harvard Hillel but a secular Jew.
+In 1997 he was a member of a Conservative minyan at Harvard Hillel but was a secular Jew.